When users land on your site, your typography will send a message before a word is read, or a button has been clicked.

 The measure adds to your design because it can impact on reader experience.
 If lines are too long or too short, they can be tiring for the reader, whose eyes are continually running across the page.

 I’ve seen this in many instances where I wish I hadn’t.
 It might work well on forums, chat rooms or on Reddit, but don’t use all caps in a website.

 Want to use all caps for a small title?
 Maybe you can.
 But think about the fact that all-capital print slows down the speed of scanning and reading when comparing to lower-case type.

 Read, read, read

 When you are familiar with the text you will be adding to your site, you will have a greater idea of how it can be used to create an effective whole.

-Don’t limit yourself to reading the text only before adding it to the site though.
+Don’t limit yourself to reading the text-only before adding it to the site though.
 The message is important, but reader experience will assist you with understanding the text from a viewer’s perspective.

-How does line spacing impact?
+How does the line spacing impact?
 Are the letters large enough?
 Are the lines easy to read?
 Does the text feel awkward in any way?
 By ensuring the text is well presented, you will assist your reader in engaging with your website.

 Typography is an important part of the design which will ensure a beneficial reader experience.

 However, it is often ignored or considered to bring little gain.
-By spending time with your design, you will be able to create clear, legible and effective content which will provide brand identity and ensure viewers return to your site.
+By spending time with your design, you will be able to create clear, legible and effective content that will provide brand identity and ensure viewers return to your site.